ppy/osu-wiki/news/2022/2022-09-30-changes-to-osu-sr-and-pp.md

 Currently, performance calculation treats every object in a beatmap equally when weighing accuracy.
 Beatmaps which feature a lot of filler notes between tough sections unfairly benefit from this, as accuracy will be scaled across the whole map rather than only on the difficult sections.

-Thanks to [emu1337](https://osu.ppy.sh/users/2185987)'s efforts with [these changes](https://github.com/ppy/osu/pull/15035), the number of notes that are considered difficult by speed calculations will now be counted.
+Thanks to ::emu1337::{ user-id=2185987 }'s efforts with [these changes](https://github.com/ppy/osu/pull/15035), the number of notes that are considered difficult by speed calculations will now be counted.
 Accuracy will then be scaled by the average between this count and the overall object count, meaning the punishment from 100s/50s/misses should now reflect the composition of a given map more accurately.

 Prime examples of the effects of this change can be found in [various *Hidamari no Uta* difficulties](https://osu.ppy.sh/beatmapsets?m=0&q=%22hidamari%20no%20uta%22) that feature difficulty spike sections.

 ### Remove non-overlapping velocity change bonus from aim

-Throughout the past few months, [Lasse](https://osu.ppy.sh/users/896613)'s [kakichoco - Zan'ei [Illusion]](https://osu.ppy.sh/beatmapsets/1759729#osu/3601629) drew widespread community attention thanks to its abuse of the newly introduced velocity change buff.
+Throughout the past few months, ::Lasse::{ user-id=896613 }'s [kakichoco - Zan'ei [Illusion]](https://osu.ppy.sh/beatmapsets/1759729#osu/3601629) drew widespread community attention thanks to its abuse of the newly introduced velocity change buff.
 Coupled together with the wide angle bonus, the result is a notoriously overweighted map that has found its way into ~31% of all 5 digit players' top plays.

 Fixing this was a high-priority task, so [this proposal](https://github.com/ppy/osu/pull/19004) to remove the non-overlapping segment of the velocity change buff was approved.
-This addresses maps such as *Zan'ei*, but it unfortunately adversely affects maps that genuinely benefitted from the buff such as [eiri-](https://osu.ppy.sh/users/3388410)'s [Akatsuki Records - Trance Dance Anarchy [Don't Look Back]](https://osu.ppy.sh/beatmapsets/1124084#osu/2348869).
+This addresses maps such as *Zan'ei*, but it unfortunately adversely affects maps that genuinely benefitted from the buff such as ::eiri-::{ user-id=3388410 }'s [Akatsuki Records - Trance Dance Anarchy [Don't Look Back]](https://osu.ppy.sh/beatmapsets/1124084#osu/2348869).

 This is an unfortunate but necessary side effect, and rebuffing these maps is considered high priority for the future.
 Maps featuring cutstreams are mostly unaffected.

 ### General balancing pass

-A general balancing pass, mostly for performance points calculation, was applied in [this proposal](https://github.com/ppy/osu/pull/19001) by [StanR](https://osu.ppy.sh/users/7217455).
+A general balancing pass, mostly for performance points calculation, was applied in [this proposal](https://github.com/ppy/osu/pull/19001) by ::StanR::{ user-id=7217455 }.
 This aims to alleviate some concerns shared by both the team of developers and the community.

 - **Aim has been slightly buffed.** Slider aim and high-BPM aim should be mostly unaffected by this.
 - **Speed's 50s nerf has been reduced.** This was something highly requested by speed players and is now doable with the aforementioned worst-case accuracy speed scaling change.